TiffanyXYf/learngit/readme.txt

-git is a lovely version control system git is a free software
+git is a lovely version control system git is a free software and I like free lunch